Lake District Scrambling Guiding

 • Scrambling in the Lake District is accessible to anyone with a reasonable level of fitness and a head for heights.
 We’ll tailor the day to your experience and preferences.
 We can introduce beginners to easy, friendly scrambles, or help more experienced mountaineers push onto harder terrain.

-• Guiding and coaching
+• Guiding and coaching from a qualified and insured Instructor

 • Ropes and technical equipment